 The chairman is responsible for leadership of the board, ensuring its effectiveness on all aspects of its role and setting its agenda.
 The chairman is also responsible for ensuring that the directors receive accurate, timely and clear information.
 The chairman should ensure effective communication with shareholders.
-The chairman should also facilitate the effective contribution of non-executive directors in particular and ensure constructive relations between executive and non-executive directors.
+The chairman should also facilitate the effective contribution of non-executive directors in particular ensuring that all are engaged in visiting company locations and engaging with a cross-section of company staff and stakeholders in a way that signals their accessibility and informs their contribution at the board.

+The Chairman should also and ensure constructive relations between executive and non-executive directors.

-- A.2.1 The roles of chairman and chief executive should not be exercised by the same individual.
-The division of responsibilities between the chairman and chief executive should be clearly established, set out in writing and agreed by the board. - A.2.21 The chairman should on appointment meet the independence criteria set out in A.3.1 below.
+A.2.1 The roles of chairman and chief executive should not be exercised by the same individual.
+The division of responsibilities between the chairman and chief executive should be clearly established, set out in writing and agreed by the board.

+A.2.2 The chairman should on appointment meet the independence criteria set out in A.3.1 below.
 A chief executive should not go on to be chairman of the same company.
-If exceptionally a board decides that a chief executive should become chairman, the board should consult major shareholders in advance and should set out its reasons to shareholders at the time of the appointment and in the next annual report.
+If exceptionally a board decides that a chief executive should become chairman, the board should consult major shareholders in advance and should set out its reasons to shareholders at the time of the appointment and in the next annual report2.

-A.3 Board balance and independence
+A.3 Board Balance and Independence